CAPA

 If CAPA is so important, why do companies still have inefficient CAPA processes?

-When auditors review a CAPA process, some of them start by reading the procedure.
-When FDA writes a 483 observation about CAPA processes, the wording begins with “Procedures for corrective and preventive action have not been adequately established.
+When auditors review a CAPA process, some start by reading the procedure.
+When the FDA writes a 483 observation about CAPA processes, the wording begins with “Procedures for corrective and preventive action have not been adequately established.
 Specifically…”.
 The approach of auditors and inspectors seems to suggest that your procedure is the key to an effective CAPA process, but your procedures are not the reason for the success or failure of processes.

 What is an A3 Report?

 In addition to encouraging 360-degree feedback, an A3 report includes an analysis of the problem, identification of the cause, proposed actions that require management decision, a section for documenting actions taken, and a follow-up section for management to review at specific milestones during the implementation plan.
-Including all of this information in one page forces CAPA owners to summarize information for management, and the standardized format makes it easier for managers to locate the information they want.
+Including all of this information in one-page forces CAPA owners to summarize information for management, and the standardized format makes it easier for managers to locate the information they want.

 Here’s how these sections would be used for managing CAPAs.